AHMED-SAFA/Medicines-Array/README.md

       <strong>CSV to SQLite</strong>
   </summary>
   <br>
-    Used a CSV file to import data directly into the SQLite database.
-For medicine data below dataset is used.
+    Data was imported straight into the SQLite database using a CSV file.
+The dataset below is used for medical data.
     <pre><code>https://www.kaggle.com/discussions/general/311821</code></pre>
   </br>
   </details>